Skip to content

 node x Node name or block name

-grid x The type of energy transferred: "elec", "heat" or "cool"
+grid x The type of energy or material transferred: "elec", "heat" or "cool"

 alternative_name x The alternative which the given values refer to (normally "Base").
 Can be left empty if no values are given.

-balance_type Can define the node as free node if "balance_type_none" is given.
-Normally balance accounting is forced in a node, so that energy is not created or does not disappear. "balance_type_none" disables the balance accounting.
+free_node Can define the node as free node.
+Normally balance accounting is forced in a node, so that energy is not created or does not disappear.
+An "X" disables the balance accounting.

 demand Demand of energy or material in the node.
 If constant, just input a number.
 If it is a timeseries, follow the notation given in section "Entering data".

 Node names should be unique.
 However, you can use the same name in different grids.
-Normally the incoming flows to node must match the outgoing flows and possible demand.
-However, if one declares balance_type_none then no such condition is enforced.
+Normally nodes keep track of energy balance.
+However, if one declares free node then no such condition is enforced.
+You should use this option for nodes which act as an interface to the external world, e.g. point of common coupling.

 If you wish to define values (e.g. demand) for different alternatives, add a separate row for each node and alternative.
 Notice that demand time series can also be inputted as shown in the next section.